 Students are invited into the Capstone Scholars Program as incoming freshmen, based on the information they submit in their application for admission.
 No separate application is required, and Capstone is open to all majors.
 All accepted students who apply by the December 1 deadline are given consideration, and Capstone Scholars are usually notified of their admission into the program in early March.
-Students admitted into the program for fall 2016 presented midrange SAT scores of 1280-1350 (critical reading and math sections only), midrange ACT composite scores of 28-31, and very strong high school GPAs.
+Students admitted into the program for fall 2017presented midrange SAT scores of 1320-1400 (critical reading and math sections only), midrange ACT composite scores of 29-31, and very strong high school GPAs.

 What's life like as a Capstone Scholar?

 Our Capstone Scholars will form a close bond by taking some courses, like our award-winning University 101 class, together.
 They'll also participate in the four pillars of the program: Academics, Leadership, Social, and Service.
 A variety of activities are planned each semester that support the pillars, such as Capstone Conversations with a faculty member, service activities at local non-profits, and even special Study Abroad opportunities.

 Capstone Scholars enjoy the "suite" life in two of our residences, Capstone Hall and Columbia Hall.
 The halls are adjacent to each other and near many academic buildings where students will have their classes.
 Students can also study or relax in their own home away from home, the Capstone Study Shack.
 The study shack has areas for collaborative study, a full kitchen, and wireless access.
 It's also home to a favorite Capstone tradition, Hot Cookie Friday.